Looking for simple ways to help your preschooler navigate their feelings and friendships?

 Sharing And Turn-Taking Activities For Toddlers And Preschoolers

 One of the essential skills connected to cooperation is sharing.
-Taking turns and sharing does not come easily for children; they need a lot of practice.
+Taking turns and sharing do not come easily for children; they need a lot of practice.
 Furthermore, they actually have to be taught, so start small with a few activities below.

 Share a Snack